tvdboom/ATOM/docs_sources/contributing.md

 ### Submitting an issue

-Before you submit an issue, please search the [issue tracker](https://github.com/tvdboom/ATOM/issues), maybe an issue for your problem already exists and the discussion might inform you of workarounds readily available.
+Before you submit an issue, please search the [issue tracker](https://github.com/tvdboom/ATOM/issues), maybe an issue for your problem already exists, and the discussion might inform you of workarounds readily available.

 We want to fix all the issues as soon as possible, but before fixing a